Seen the Vigorfit infomercials but you’re conflicted because you know and trust the Total Gym brand?

 The fitness industry is competitive and making a decision between the multitude of products out there is hard.
 Vigorfit and Total Gym are the leading bodyweight, pulley-system home gyms.

 While they look quite similar, there’s a significant difference in price.
 In the battle of Vigorfit vs Total Gym, both have their pros and cons.
-For the general fitness population, Vigorfit is packed with features at a price that Total Gym can’t match.
+For the general fitness population, Vigorfit has good features at a price that the higher range Total Gym models don’t match.

 The Competition Begins: Vigorfit Vs Total Gym

-Although both Vigorfit and Total Gym are leading home fitness brands, Total Gym has more authority in the industry and it is a brand most of us know.
-They’ve been around since the 70s whereas Vigorfit is a newer brand on the scene and they’re openly challenging Total Gym on its higher price point.
+Although both Vigorfit and Total Gym are leading home fitness brands, Total Gym has more authority in the industry and it is the brand most known.
+They’ve been around since the 70s whereas Vigorfit is a newer brand on the scene and they’re openly challenging Total Gym on its higher priced models.

-In the choice between Vigorfit vs Total Gym, Vigorfit manages to match Total Gym on most features and even outperform them on others.
-All while being significantly cheaper.
+In the choice between Vigorfit vs Total Gym, Vigorfit manages is comparable to Total Gym on most features and is generally cheaper.